wisonye/rust-embedded-with-stm32f4/README.md

 #### <a name="use-raw-gpio-register-to-control-led">4.3 Finally, Let's put all together: use raw GPIO register to control LED</a>

-- Make sure your `Cargo.toml` has the settings below:
+- Make sure your `Cargo.toml` has the settings below, we don't need `PAL` or `HAL` crate anymore, as we will use low-level implementation:

     ```rust
     [dependencies]